dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

 ::: moniker range=">= aspnetcore-3.0"

-When an app uses the [Generic Host](xref:fundamentals/host/generic-host), environment variables aren't loaded into an app's configuration by default and the configuration provider must be added by the developer.
-The developer determines the environment variable prefix when the configuration provider is added.
+When an app uses the [Generic Host](xref:fundamentals/host/generic-host), environment variables are loaded into an app's configuration when <xref:Microsoft.Extensions.Hosting.Host.CreateDefaultBuilder*> is called to build the host.
 For more information, see <xref:fundamentals/host/generic-host> and the [Environment Variables Configuration Provider](xref:fundamentals/configuration/index#environment-variables-configuration-provider).

 ::: moniker-end

 ::: moniker range="< aspnetcore-3.0"

-When an app builds the host using [WebHost.CreateDefaultBuilder](/dotnet/api/microsoft.aspnetcore.webhost.createdefaultbuilder), environment variables that configure the host use the `ASPNETCORE_` prefix.
+When an app uses the [Web Host](xref:fundamentals/host/web-host), environment variables are loaded into an app's configuration when <xref:Microsoft.AspNetCore.WebHost.CreateDefaultBuilder*> is called to build the host.
 For more information, see <xref:fundamentals/host/web-host> and the [Environment Variables Configuration Provider](xref:fundamentals/configuration/index#environment-variables-configuration-provider).

 ::: moniker-end